joelmoxley/founder-playbook/IV. Team + Execution/02 - Board of Directors Meetings/02 - Content - Startup Boards/md/02 - Sequoia - Board Deck Structure.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide by Sequoia Capital provides an overview of how to structure a startup deck for the board.
+This guide by Sequoia Capital provides an overview of how to structure a startup deck for the board.

 Credit: [Bryan Schreier](https://www.sequoiacap.com/people/bryan-schreier/)